Shaiksharif017/VLSI-LAB-EXP-2/README.md

-# VLSI-LAB-EXPERIMENTS
+# SIMULATION AND IMPLEMENTATION OF COMBINATIONAL LOGIC CIRCUITS
 # AIM:
-To simulate and synthesis Logic Gates,Adders and Subtractor using vivado 2023.2.
+To simulate and synthesis ENCODER, DECODER, MULTIPLEXER, DEMULTIPLEXER, MAGNITUDE COMPARATOR using Xilinx ISE.

 # APPARATUS REQUIRED:
-vivado 2023.2
+vivado 2023.2.

 # PROCEDURE:
 STEP:1 Start the vivado software, Select and Name the New project.